 Our Guide to Renting Student Accommodation

 - Newcastle & Durham have lots of different student friendly areas whether in the City Centre or surrounding areas.
 Make sure that the location is suitable for your needs.
-If you want to find the more popular student locations, check out our guide on the best student places to live.

 - Check the Letting Agent has an accreditation or is part of a Property Ombudsman scheme – make sure you’re dealing with a professional agency who can guide you through the process and answer your questions.

 - Read the AST – always read the contract before signing AST (Assured Shorthold Tenancy), if you’re unsure, ask the agent to explain any clauses you do not understand.

 - Damage Deposit – this must be protected in a scheme by law within 30 days, you must be issued with prescribed information (this may form part of your tenancy) and know where your money is held.
 In a majority of cases, we will issue the prescribed information on behalf of the landlord.

 - Safety – At the beginning of your tenancy make sure you have all the correct certificates in place.
 By law a landlord must provide you with a CP12 (Gas Safety Certificate) if there is gas.

 - Inventory – Tenants will be in a much stronger position to argue about maintenance issues and deposit disputes if they have signed an inventory at the beginning of the tenancy; or have taken photographs of the property on the day of moving in.
 These should be date and time stamped.